We are glad that you are interested in continuing your education at Pitt-Johnstown!

 Transfer students to Pitt-Johnstown come from institutions such as community colleges, junior colleges, technical schools, four year colleges, and universities.

-Transfer students under the age of 21 will find information below.
-For students over 21, please visit the Adult & Continuing Education page.
+Transfer students under the age of 25 will find information below.
+For students over 25, please visit the Advanced and Continuing Education section.

 Pitt-Johnstown's Transfer Requirements

 Submitting Your Application for Admission